-Use Smaller Bins
+4. Use Smaller Bins

 If there’s one thing to remember about your clothing is that it is heavy.
 The last thing you want to do is struggle with overweight moving boxes and plastic bins that due to the weight of your clothing items.

 As a general rule of thumb, the heavier the items the smaller the box used should be.
 This rule can be used for items of all kinds – including clothing.

-Organize by Season
+5. Organize by Season

 The weather dictates the clothing you’ll be wearing, so consider the season before you begin packing clothing items.
 It’s also a good idea to organize items specifically by season, which will make it easier to go through belongings and find the items you need while unpacking.

 Because you won’t need this clothing for quite some time, you can pack them sooner rather than later and won’t need to worry about having to unpack any boxes looking for items before getting to your new home.

-Pack Shoes Separately
+6. Pack Shoes Separately

 While shoes are considered clothing items, they can cause damage to fabrics if they aren’t stored and transported properly.
 To retain the shape of the shoe, you can put socks, newspaper, or cardboard pieces inside the shoe.

 If you’re not using a shoe organizer, you can still get sneakers, heels, sandals, and water shoes safely to your new home by keeping them stored in shoe boxes or another separate storage space.

-Label All Boxes
+7. Label All Boxes

-Labelling moving boxes is one of the most pivotal tips for individuals and families to have a smooth moving experience.
+Labeling moving boxes is one of the most pivotal tips for individuals and families to have a smooth moving experience.
 However, this can be difficult if you’re using something other than traditional cardboard boxes to complete your move.

 Another method would be to write labels on top of fabric tape, which will stick onto the bin and stay secure throughout the entirety of your move.
 Once you’re done, simply remove the luggage tags or tape and you’re good to go.